Australian Lottery Licensing and ACMA Regulations Explained

 Odds of Winning Major Prize ~1 in 200,000 [ESTIMATE] 1 in 134 million (Powerball) [VERIFY BEFORE PUBLISH]

-Tax Implications for Lottery Winners
+Tax Facts for Lottery Winners

-Red Flags: Unlicensed Lottery Operators
+Red Flags: Illegal Lottery Operators

 How to Verify a Lottery Licence